Stocking Your Kitchen Without Going Broke

 Cookware and utensils are also an important component of a commercial kitchen.
 Depending on your menu items, you will need to choose what type of cookware you will need.
-These choices may be based on availability, such as buying the used cookware from a regoing out of business, or you can purchase discounted cookware somewhere, or preferences, such as you prefer cast iron cookware or stainless steel cookware.
+These choices may be based on availability, such as buying the used cookware from a regoing out of business, or you can purchase the cookware you prefer, such as cast iron cookware or stainless steel cookware.
 There are many choices in cookware, and you will need to understand what will works best for the items you want to cook.

 Kitchen utensils tend to be more universal than equipment or cookware.
 You will always need knives, cutting boards,food portioners, tongs, turners and spatulas, and more.
 Kitchen utensils can usually be purchased by the dozen or half dozen from restaurant supply stores at discounted prices, so that you can have enough utensils for your staff to prepare and cook all the items on your menu throughout the day, without having to constantly wash them.

 Perhaps less costly than your other purchasing requirements, but also important, are staff uniforms for each staff member.
 You should choose good quality, matching uniforms that will last under tough kitchen conditions.
 You will need uniforms for the chefs, kitchen staff, and the wait staff.
 Uniforms will add a sense of professionalism and pride to your restaurant, as well as camaraderie, especially if they are kept as clean and neat as possible.

 Making Your Purchases

 Now that you know what you need, you can move on to making your purchases.
 Your budget will determine the bulk of your purchasing options.
 If you have generous investors who want to create an amazing restaurant with brand new commercial kitchen equipment, then you will need to search for the best options for discounts, delivery and warranties on new equipment.
 If you are going it alone, rather than purchase, you may want to lease large equipment.
 This will save you upfront costs and give you more flexibility when making the rest of your purchases.